embeage/burstshark/README.md

-  -b, --min-bytes <MIN_BYTES> Only show bursts with a minimum amount of bytes -B, --max-bytes <MAX_BYTES> Only show bursts with a maximum amount of bytes -P, --min-packets <MIN_PACKETS> Only show bursts with a minimum amount of packets/frames -G, --no-guess Disable guessing sizes of WLAN data frames missed by the monitor mode device -M, --max-deviation <MAX_DEVIATION> Maximum allowed deviation from the expected sequence number for WLAN frames [default: 50]
+  -b, --min-bytes <MIN_BYTES> Only show bursts with a minimum amount of bytes -B, --max-bytes <MAX_BYTES> Only show bursts with a maximum amount of bytes -P, --min-packets <MIN_PACKETS> Only show bursts with a minimum amount of packets/frames -A, --start-time <START_TIME> Only show bursts that started after time relative to the first packet/frame -G, --no-guess Disable guessing sizes of WLAN data frames missed by the monitor mode device -M, --max-deviation <MAX_DEVIATION> Maximum allowed deviation from the expected sequence number for WLAN frames [default: 50]
   -h, --help Print help (see more with '--help')